JackpotRising/jr-docs/docs/unity/guides.md

 Once your game notifies the SDK of the ad success/failure, the player will once again see the Jackpot Rising tournament listing and will be notified if, and how many, attempts they just received for watching the ad.

-> Since these are reward ads, the ads *should not* be skipped.
+> Since these are reward ads, the ads should NOT be skipped.
 However, this depends entirely on your ad network and configuration.
 Jackpot Rising does not control the ad, but rather ensures the player receives their attempts from successfully watching an ad.

 #### 4. Starting an Attempt

-The standard [attempt process](unity/integration?id=make-an-attempt) will be used from this point forward.
+The standard [Attempts and Scores](unity/integration?id=attempts-and-scores) process will be used from this point forward.
  The player may choose to use an attempt and begin the tournament, which will call `StartTournament()` as normal.